Jaycuppp/CA_Emloyee_Paycheck_Calculator/README.md

-Simple 💰 Payroll Tracking Toole for an HR System
+Simple 💰 Payroll Tracking Tool for an HR System